 Wire tips can be made in many shapes and sizes

 Spoon point for shadingThe spoon points are shaped like a tiny teaspoon.
 The bowl of the spoon can be used for soft shading effects and the edge of the spoon is useful for texturing.
-They are difficult to make without special equipment but one comes with the machine and they can be obtained direct from us.
+They are difficult to make without special equipment but one comes with the machine and they can be obtained from Turners Retreat.